SAP-samples/teched2025-XP261/exercises/ex1/README.md

 9. Repeat steps 4 to 8 for the SAP S/4 target system.
 Click on the **Add** button and then click on Browse and search for the **S4A provisioning target** file that you previously saved.

 10. For the source system, choose from the drop-down menu the **SAP provisioning source** system that you created at earlier.
 This will ensure that the entries coming from the central SCI storage will be provisioned to the S/4 system.
-Choose the DEstination **ABAP_S4A**.
+Choose the Destination **ABAP_S4A**.

 <img src="/exercises/ex1/images/S14-5.png" >